-To disable multiple add-ons, use a colon separated list, for example, com.atlassian.test.plugin:com .atlassian.another.plugin.
+To disable multiple apps, use a colon separated list, for example, com.atlassian.test.plugin:com.at lassian.another.plugin.
 Regex/wildcards are not permitted, the full key of the plugin must be provided.

 These parameters are applied at startup only, they do not persist.
-If you want to permanently disable an add-on, go to

-Add-ons to do this via UPM.
+If you want to permanently disable an app, go to to do this via UPM.

-- If the add-on key contains a space, disabling the add-on using this method will not work, you need to manually deal with that add-on. - This feature does not work for Confluence Data Center.
+- If the app key contains a space, disabling the app using this method will not work, you need to manuall v deal with that app. - This feature does not work for Confluence Data Center.